KoljaL/Svelte-ReaPer-Store/README.md

 <div style="border: 1px solid red; background-color:rgb(131, 54, 54); padding: 10px; border-radius: 5px;">
   <strong>⚠️ Warning</strong><br>
   This lib is still in development and not yet published to npm.
 Use at your own risk.
+  And it does not uses Runes yet, but should run fine on Svelte 5.
 </div>

 # ReaPerStore